maliput/maliput_infrastructure/README.md

 The above sequence allows for full workspace updates, but it's not binding.
-A conscious user may want to only update dependencies for a patch he's working on (and thus, only steps 4. and 5. apply, and maybe not even both depending on if the dependency was declared on a `package.xml` or is being brought by a `prereqs` file) or even customize the workspace for a one time use.
+A conscious user may want to only update dependencies for a patch he's working on (and thus, only steps 4. and 5. apply, and maybe not even both depending on if the dependency was declared in a `package.xml` or is being brought by a `prereqs` file) or even customize the workspace for a one time use.
 If in a containerized workspace, upon exit one may choose to not save any modifications and keep the environment clean.
 Note that this does not apply to the workspace directory itself, as it exists outside and beyond the container lifetime, but